damien0x0023/rnnExplainer/README.md

 ## Live Demo

 For a live demo of this App, visit: https://damien0x0023.github.io/rnnExplainer/.
+Please note that try this demo with a screen which is larger than 8 inches and has a minimum resolution of 1280x720.
 I will appreciate if you can answer some [questions](https://forms.gle/c8kV8tHmsrPLTsx27) for me after the tour.

 ## Running Locally